pmem/pmemkv-bench/README.md

 ```

 **Remember:**
->The `pmemkv-bench` may clear pool passed in `--db` parameter, so pool, poolset or DAX
+>The `pmemkv-bench` won't clear the pool passed in `--db` parameter, it is the user's responsibility.
->device which contain existing data shouldn't be used.

 ### Runtime Parameters